Pjhochman/zen-ui-compact/README.md

 # Zen UI: Compact URL + Sidebar

-A minimalist UI mod that applies the official Zen color palette, shrinks and centers the URL bar, vertically compresses the sidebar, and removes visual clutter for a cleaner, more focused browsing experience.
+A minimalist UI mod designed exclusively for compact mode — applies the official Zen color palette, shrinks and centers the URL bar, compresses the sidebar vertically, and removes visual clutter for a cleaner, more focused browsing experience.

 ---

+## Requirement

+This mod requires both **Compact Mode** and a **compatible browser layout** — it will not work with Zen’s default settings.

+**To enable Compact Mode:**

+① Left-click the navigation bar

+② Click “Compact Mode”

+③ Select “Enable Compact Mode”

+**Browser layout requirement:**

+Go to Settings → Browser Layout and select either “Multiple Toolbars” or “Collapsed Toolbar”.
+The “Single Toolbar” layout is not supported and will prevent the mod from working properly.

 ## 🌟 Features